celehs/SRAT/README.md

 ## Overview

-SRAT (Dai et al. 2017) is a fully rank-based and flexible approach to test for association between a set of genetic variants and an outcome, while accounting for within-family correlation and adjusting for covariates.
+Implements a fully rank-based and flexible approach to test for association between a set of genetic variants and an outcome, while accounting for within-family correlation and adjusting for covariates.
 SRAT includes the well-known Wilcoxon rank sum test as a special case.
 Comparing to existing methods, SRAT has the advantages of allowing for unknown correlation structures and weaker assumptions about the outcome distribution.

 ## Installation